dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 #### Parameter storage class `extern`

-The keyword `extern` will not be available as a parameter storage class.
+The keyword `extern` will not be easily available as a parameter storage class.
 Introducing it will likely require another exception to Maximum Munch to distinguish linkage from sole `extern`.

 #### Lambdas with unnamed parameters